 What is customer experience, and why does it matter?

 Customer experience can be understood as the full delivery of a company's brand promise via its products, price, service and communication.
-Superior customer experience enables deep customer trust and loyalty, while also having a positive impact on costs (for example, a 20-50 percent decrease in service costs by lowering the volume of complaints), revenues (a 15-20 percent increase in sales conversion) and customer satisfaction (a 10-20 percentage increase)
+Superior customer experience enables deep customer trust and loyalty, while also having a positive impact on costs (for example, a 20-50 percent decrease in service costs by lowering the volume of complaints), revenues (a 15-20 percent increase in sales conversion) and customer satisfaction (a 10-20 percentage increase)1.
+Superior customer experience has also been shown to help companies deal with past financial crises: Customer experience champions suffer less and recover faster than customer experience underperformers2.

 The McKinsey survey of Romanian consumers confirms many of these previous findings.
 It identifies a clear link between customer experience and willingness to spend: Improving customer experience by just one CSAT point leads to an approximately 20 percentage point increase in customers' propensity to spend.
 It also shows that market share and customer experience are closely correlated, with top-quartile companies by market share also displaying the highest CSAT scores.
 Clearly, an opportunity exists for Romanian companies to differentiate themselves from their peers through the customer experience they offer, and making improvements in this area should be a top priority for Romanian business leaders.